nerds-with-keyboards/routerino/README.md

   - `/about/` → `about/index.html`
   - Canonical URLs and redirects based on `useTrailingSlash` setting
   - Prerender compatible 301 redirects for non-canonical versions
+- **Static host ready**: Output format aligns perfectly with Vercel, Netlify, and Cloudflare Pages conventions
+  - Routes generate `/path/index.html` for clean URLs (and `/path.html` for compatibility with no-slash URLs)
+  - `404.html` at root for custom error pages
+  - No server configuration needed - just deploy!
 - Automatic canonical URL and og:url meta tags
 - Injects rendered HTML into your root div
 - Generates sitemap.xml and robots.txt